 The original 1920’s inn was built of petrified wood and other native stone.
 The current 1930’s renovation is built in gorgeous Pueblo Revival style with flat roofs and two-foot thick stone walls covered in stucco.
 It sits atop a mesa overlooking the colorful Painted Desert.

-Today is a museum with displays on the building’s history, Route 66, and the Civilian Conservation Corps (CCC), as well as restored murals by Hopi artist Fred Kabotie.
+Today it’s a museum with displays on the building’s history, Route 66, and the Civilian Conservation Corps (CCC), as well as restored murals by Hopi artist Fred Kabotie.

 WHEN: Open all year Monday-Sunday 9:00am to 5:00pm every day except Christmas.

-HOW: Entrance is free after you pay the entrance fee to the national park.
+HOW: Admission is free after you pay the entrance fee to the national park.
 You can visit by yourself, but guided tours are available.
 Times vary from season to season.

 How amazing are these inns and lodges?!

 What’s your favorite US park lodging?
 Which of these great national park lodges would you love to stay in?
-Comment below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 Get more national parks inspiration: